 Not only will you join the underwater party with up to 40 sharks during a shark feed, you’ll also be surrounded by a plethora of fish species.

 If the thought of shark diving already makes you wizz your wetsuit, don’t be alarmed.
 Mike Ball Dive Expeditions takes safety extremely seriously and divers will be comprehensively briefed prior to shark diving.

 3. Whitewater rafting on the Tully River

-Tackle grade three and four rapids while navigating your raft through World Heritage Rainforest on the Tully River.
+Tackle grade three and four rapids while navigating your raft through World Heritage-listed rainforest on the Tully River.

 For your full day of Tully River rafting with Raging Thunder Adventures, you’ll be kitted out with a helmet and life jacket and BYO swimmers and change of clothes as you can expect to get very wet!

-A riverside BBQ lunch is provided to refuel after an adventurous morning honing your rafting skills on the foaming white water through the rainforest.
+A riverside BBQ lunch is provided to refuel after an adventurous morning honing your rafting skills.

 4. Heli muster in Outback Queensland